Only by love will we win the love of the children and draw their hearts to God.

 Miriam Jansen SSND, “Grasping the Full Meaning of our Educational Vision”, St. Louis Province Day, August 12, 2006

-- Miriam Jansen SSND, “Grasping the Full Meaning of our Educational Vision”, St. Louis Province Day, August 12, 2006 [Julie is checking with S. Miriam about using her name and material on the congregational website.]
+- Miriam Jansen SSND, “Grasping the Full Meaning of our Educational Vision”, St. Louis Province Day, August 12, 2006 (pdf 90 KB – on the Sturdy Roots website)

-- Miriam Jansen, SSND, “Love & Learning: School Sisters of Notre Dame Educational Vision”, a presentation given in 2002 that continues to hold relevance today.
-Reprinted on the 180th anniversary of the founding of the School Sisters of Notre Dame, October 24, 2013.
+- Miriam Jansen, SSND, “Love & Learning: School Sisters of Notre Dame Educational Vision”, 2002 – Reprinted on the 180th anniversary of the founding of the School Sisters of Notre Dame, October 24, 2013. (pdf 350 KB – on the Mt.
+Mary website)